New tobacco and vaping laws in Western Australia

 The new laws introduce stronger measures to address the illicit tobacco and vape trade in WA.
 Under the changes:

-- Penalties for offences will significantly increase.
+• Penalties for offences have significantly increased.

-- Smoke‑free public places will also become vape‑free.
+• Smoke‑free public places are vape‑free.

 These changes build on existing laws and are intended to deter illegal trade, strengthen enforcement, and protect public health.